| Trails & Ski - Snowshoe Centers

 Nearest town: Lake Placid, NY

-Web site: Mount Van Hoevenberg
+site: Mount Van Hoevenberg

 Equipment rentals: Yes